zeroknowledgediscovery/zedwiki/group meeting/Group Meeting Notes.md

 ## Oct 25, 2021

 + drew
-    - fixed PFSA segfaults
-    - lets meet Friday 430PM
+    -

 + david
-    - do teh PCA for 2016 for polar vectors
+    - add polar vectors
-    - perturb the opinion centers for  steps =20, 120
+    - see movement of cluster of cluster vectors on qsampling

 + dmytro
     - IPF (done for Dmytro)